 Motivation.
-Frameworks such as MapReduce [8], Spark [22] and Thrill [2] address the challenges arising in the implementation of distributed algorithms by providing a limited set of operations whose execution is automatically parallelized and distributed among the nodes in a cluster.
-However, translating an existing imperative algorithm into such a framework is a challenge in itself and the original algorithmic structure is often lost during that translation since imperative constructs do not translate directly to the provided primitives.
-Implementing efficient algorithms using MapReduce frameworks can thus require significant changes to the original algorithm.
+Frameworks for functional programming for distributed programs, such as MapReduce [10], Spark [25] and Thrill [4] address the challenges arising in the implementation of large-scale distributed algorithms by providing a limited set of operations whose execution is automatically parallelized and distributed among the nodes in a cluster.
+However, designing efficient algorithms in these frameworks is a challenge in itself.
+A good starting point for a distributed algorithm is an existing imperative algorithm which is then translated into a MapReduce framework.
+This initial program could be taken from a textbook on algorithms or could be a sequential implementation from an existing code base that is to be optimized.
+However, the translation into MapReduce can be non-trivial, and the original algorithmic structure is often lost during the translation since imperative constructs do not translate directly into the functional MapReduce primitives.
+Implementing efficient algorithms using MapReduce frameworks can thus require significant and elaborate alterations to a given imperative algorithm.